Séraphin, un homme et son péché:

 IT: Do you find that you’re limited because of your star status, or the fact that you’re what some would call a “stud”?

 RD: We’re all limited by our physical realities at some point.
 And in cinema, image counts.
 It’s all in the photography.
 But you’ll have to wait and see.
 I’ve got some prospective projects that might surprise some people.
 They don’t surprise me, but, you know, some people like to categorize actors.
 Others are more open.
 I prefer to communicate things that please me, that touch me, that I consider important or are simply beautiful.
 Like Un Homme et son péché; it’s a story that I thought was beautiful.
 I just wanted to be a part of it.
 It’s as simple as that.

-At the time this article was published, Isa Tousignant was an assistant editor for Montreal’s Hour magazine, a freelance critic and a contributor to Take One.
+This article was originally published in March, 2003 in Take One Magazine, Issue No. 41.
+Northernstars.ca acquired the archives of Take One in 2007.
+At the time of publication, Isa Tousignant was an assistant editor for Montreal’s Hour magazine, a freelance critic and a contributor to Take One.